If you’re looking for resume work history examples or just need some help writing your work history section on your resume, you’re in the right place.

 I invited a couple of experts to share their resume work history examples for this section.

 I’ll share two resume work experience examples from them, and then I’ll include a very simple/plain example that I’ve used in the past with a lot of success.

 Before we start, the first rule to follow when you write your own employment history section is…

-If you’re not a professional designer, your resume should not have fancy graphics and colors.
+If you’re not a professional designer, your resume work history should not have fancy graphics and colors.